magento/merchdocs/src/cms/page-builder-add-content-products.md

 The product carousel provides a powerful and engaging way to show off your products.
 To get the most out of it, we recommend adhering to the following guidelines:

-- Use the product carousel directly within a row to ensure a responsive layout of your products.
-Currently, inserting a product carousel inside a column or tab will break responsiveness.
+- Add product carousels directly to page-width containers like rows, tabs, or one-column layouts.
+Using page-width layouts ensure the best responsive display of your products.
+Page Builder reduces the number of products shown depending on the width of the page, not the width of the container.

+- Do not add a product carousel to a narrow column.
+As mentioned, Page Builder, by default, determines the number of products to display based on the page width, not the column width.

 - If you want your product carousel to auto-scroll continuously, set both **Autoplay** and **Infinite Loop** to `Yes`.
 If Autoplay is set to `Yes` but Infinite Loop is set to `No`, auto-scrolling will stop at the end of your products list.